Mastering Nonprofit Board Member Responsibilities: Your Essential Guide

 Frequently Asked Questions

-What are the three core fiduciary duties of a nonprofit board member?
+What are the three primary legal duties of a nonprofit board member?

-The three core fiduciary duties are the duty of care, the duty of loyalty, and the duty of obedience.
-The duty of care requires acting prudently and diligently, loyalty demands acting in the organization's best interest free from conflict, and obedience ensures adherence to the mission, bylaws, and laws.
+The three primary legal duties are the duty of care, the duty of loyalty, and the duty of obedience.
+The duty of care requires acting prudently; the duty of loyalty demands prioritizing the organization's interests; and the duty of obedience mandates adherence to the mission, bylaws, and laws.

-Is fundraising a mandatory responsibility for all nonprofit board members?
+Is personal financial contribution mandatory for nonprofit board members?

-How often should a nonprofit board review its strategic plan?
+How often should a nonprofit board meet to fulfill its responsibilities?

-What is the primary difference between a nonprofit board's role and staff's role?
+What is the difference between governance and management in a nonprofit?

 Who should consider becoming a nonprofit board member?

-What are the legal risks associated with nonprofit board member responsibilities?
+What are the risks if a nonprofit board fails to meet its responsibilities?

-How are nonprofit board member responsibilities evolving in the digital age?
+How will technology impact nonprofit board member responsibilities in the future?

-Topics: nonprofit board member responsibilitiesnonprofit governanceboard fiduciary dutiesstrategic planning nonprofitfundraising for nonprofits
+Topics: nonprofit board member responsibilitiesnonprofit governanceboard fiduciary dutiesstrategic planning nonprofitfundraising board

 Leo List